Shopify vs Etsy? You must be the creative type, huh! But let me quickly get this off the table:

 In the orange corner, we have Etsy.

 Etsy is an online marketplace designed specifically for independent creators of digital products, handmade goods & craft supplies, and collectors of unique vintage products (older than 20 years).
 You know that, right?

 Here is something you may not know: Etsy has 2M+ users selling to 60M+ potential customers (with 40% being repeat customers) and gets 350M+ monthly user traffic.
 Wham!

 What does all this mean?
 First, I can’t blame you for wanting that piece of the pie.
 Etsy is an undisputed leader when it comes to the handmade and craft marketplace.
+However, if you want to sell digital products, Etsy is also a good place to be (some people even sell feet pics!)
 Second, handmade types of products are inherently unique, and therefore you can bet your bottom dollar that there’s a market for your craft.

 One thing that has to be crystal clear is this: Etsy is exclusively for handmade and craft creators, and those selling vintage products.
 So, if you aren’t one of the two, then Etsy may not be for you.
 You can also consider selling your handmade products on Amazon

 In the green corner, we have Shopify.